Ph.D., University of Jyväskylä, 2009

 - Fractal geometry: self-similar and self-affine sets, Moran type constructions.

 From summer 2014 until summer 2019 my research will be funded by the Academy of Finland, Academy Research Fellow project Local and global structure of metric measure spaces with Ricci curvature lower bounds.
 Previously my research was funded by the Academy of Finland, project Geometric properties of sets and measures: densities, rectifiability and constructions from the summer 2011 until the end of 2013.
 Before this I was a postdoc at the Scuola Normale Superiore di Pisa working in the European Project Geometric Measure Theory in non Euclidean spaces.

 Papers and notes

 These are the preliminary versions of my publications.
 Notice that they might differ from the published ones.
-Some information related to my publications can also be found in my profile at Google Scholar and at MathSciNet (which requires surbscription).
+Some information related to my publications can also be found in my profile at MathSciNet (requires surbscription) and at Google Scholar.